markrun/markrun/README.md

 #### Turns async function into sync

+> If compile function need asynchronous operations, Please use deasync

 > DeAsync turns async function into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
 The core of deasync is writen in C++.

 ```shell